jfly/snow/machines/README.md

-# NixOS Machines
+# NixOS machines

 All machines in this folder are Clan machines.
 See <https://docs.clan.lol/guides/getting-started/configure/>.

-## Defining a New Host in the Fleet
+## Defining a new host in the fleet

 Just copy the template: